 Typically, you’ll find alpha-GPC in pill form, and the dosage often ranges from 200-400 mg per capsule.

-In the research available, Alpha-GPC is generally described as safe and well-tolerated, including in both humans and animal studies.
-In Europe, alpha-GPC formulas exist as a prescription drug for the treatment of Alzheimer’s disease.
+In the research available, Alpha-GPC is generally described as safe and well-tolerated, including in human and animal studies.
+In Europe, alpha-GPC formulas exist as a prescription drug for treating Alzheimer’s disease.

-In general, alpha-GPC is likely safe when used appropriately, though most sources suggest that you should only use it for a duration of up to 6 months.Some people have reported various mild side effects, like heartburn, headache, dizziness, and skin rash.
+Generally, alpha-GPC is likely safe when used appropriately, though most sources suggest that you should only use it for up to 6 months.Some people have reported various mild side effects, like heartburn, headache, dizziness, and skin rash.

-Not much research exists to specifically assess the safety or dosage threshold for the many alpha-GPC supplements available in the U.S. Because supplements are not regulated as strictly as prescription drugs, it’s important that you take extra steps as a consumer to ensure that the products you buy are well-made and safe.
+Not much research exists to precisely assess the safety or dosage threshold for the many alpha-GPC supplements available in the U.S. Because supplements are not regulated as strictly as prescription drugs, you must take extra steps as a consumer to ensure that the products you buy are well-made and safe.

 Read "Alpha-GPC Side Effects" to learn more.

-You’ll find anecdotal reports (and some limited research) that suggest that alpha-GPC may be useful for managing neurodegenerative disorders, like Alzheimer's disease, or for generally boosting cognitive performance.
+You’ll find anecdotal reports (and some limited research) that suggest that alpha-GPC may be helpful for managing neurodegenerative disorders, like Alzheimer's disease, or for generally boosting cognitive performance.

 Alpha-GPC works to provide choline to the brain, which subsequently may raise dopamine levels.
-According to anecdotal reports, alpha-GPC can work to significantly boost mood and brain function.
+According to anecdotal reports, Alpha-GPC can significantly boost mood and brain function.

-Alpha-GPC is a form of choline, one of the main nutrients essential for optimal brain health.
-Although it can be produced naturally by the brain, an unbalanced diet can result in low choline levels.
+Alpha-GPC is a form of choline, one of the primary nutrients essential for optimal brain health.
+Although the brain can produce it naturally, an unbalanced diet can result in low choline levels.

-Some of the best food sources of choline include beef liver, eggs, fish, nuts, cauliflower and broccoli.
-For people who do not get enough choline in their diet, an alpha-GPC supplement may be useful.
+Some of the best food sources of choline include beef liver, eggs, fish, nuts, cauliflower, and broccoli.
+For people who do not get enough choline in their diet, an alpha-GPC supplement may be helpful.

 Yes!
-Most research regarding the benefits of alpha-GPC rely on regular daily doses.
+Most research regarding the benefits of alpha-GPC relies on regular daily doses.
 Taking Alpha-GPC daily will help maximize the benefits.

 Comments will be approved before showing up.